 If you’re a mountain biking parent, you know that the derailleur hanger will certainly come in clutch sooner or later with the beating kids give their bikes!
 And Pello actually includes a spare derailleur hanger should your first one need to be replaced.

 The Pello Roovi is an exceptional bike that our kid testers had an absolute blast riding through the neighborhood and bombing down single track.
-That said, the larger 27.5″ wheels of the Roovi are most beneficial for confident kid shredders who value the added ease in rolling over obstacles and increased traction compared to 26″ wheels.
+That said, the larger 27.5″ wheels of the Roovi are most beneficial for confident kid shredders who value the added ease of rolling over trail obstacles compared to 26″ wheels.